xuxiaowei-io/gitaly/doc/PROCESS.md

 patched-in features must have fallback code to support the [minimum required Git version](../README.md#installation)

-### RPC deprecation process for gitaly-proto
+### RPC deprecation process

 First create a deprecation issue at https://gitlab.com/gitlab-org/gitaly/issues with the title `Deprecate RPC FooBar`.
 Use label `Deprecation`.
 Below is a template for the issue description.

 ```
 We are deprecating RPC FooBar because **REASONS**.